 Civil Rights and Protections:

-- Illegalize discrimination for housing, employment, or financial assistance on the basis of gender, sex, and sexual identity.
+- Illegalize discrimination for housing, employment, or financial assistance on the basis of sexual orientation, gender identity, gender expression, and sex characteristics.

 - Heighten legal standards for gender, sex, and sexual identity discrimination to the same level as racial and religious discrimination.